 We look kindly upon articles which require minimal editing.
 Good intentions are not good enough; stories must be gripping.
-Copy has to arrive in our in-box with a clear structure, a logical argument and a “ripped-from-the-headlines” feel.
+Copy should arrive in our in-box with a clear structure and a logical argument.
+It usually helps to have a “ripped-from-the-headlines” feel.

 If you have an idea for an article, please discuss it with us first before submitting.
 It would be unfortunate if your idea overlaps with material covered by another contributor.
 This also gives us a chance to discuss the article with you and give you some broad guidelines.
 We are always happy to receive unsolicited articles from qualified contributors.
 Unfortunately, we receive many inquiries and we cannot guarantee a quick response.We’ll do our best.
 Feel free to hassle the editors if you have not heard from us within a week.

 Broadly speaking, articles for MercatorNet should be no more than 1200 to 1500 words long.
 This is about the upper limit of intelligent commentary of writing for the internet.
 However, we welcome crisp, stylish pieces of 600 to 800 words which deliver a clear message about a topical issue.
-We also accept longer articles of up to 3000 words which are carefully argued and well documented.
+We also accept longer articles of up to 3000 words.

 Some technical details